 2020 started out to be the year of execution.
 After a good beginning in terms of loan growth and initiatives the first two months, March brought the year of unprecedented change.
 The Federal Reserve decreased its overnight rate by fifty basis points on March 3rd.
 As we were adjusting to that change, they again decreased the rate on March 15th by a before unseen 100 basis points.
 We began to see the disruption caused by COVID-19 and the focus of the Bank quickly changed.
 Execution took on a new meaning related to following the actions governed by the Bank's pandemic flu plan.
 The Bank took immediate measures to protect its customers and employees from risk of spread while continuing to provide financial services.
+Investigating solutions was our focus for the second quarter and will be for as long as it takes.
 Please see section titled COVID-19 for additional information related to actions taken.

-During the first quarter, the Bank continued to grow loans by 13.58% or \$149.2 million over March 31, 2019 and 2.35% or \$28.6 million over December 31, 2019.
-In comparison for the same time periods, deposits grew 13.58% or \$161.3 million over March 31, 2019 and 4.69% or \$60.4 million over December 31, 2019.
-Home loan activity was robust, and the activity id expected to continue into second quarter as our applications continued to grow.
+During the second quarter, the Bank continued to grow loans by 23.24% or \$253.6 million over June 30, 2019 and 10.31% or \$125.7 million over December 31, 2019.
+Loan balances as of June 30, 2020 include approximately \$87 million in forgivable Paycheck Protection Program (PPP) loans made under the CARES Act.
+In comparison for the same time periods, deposits grew 18.92% or \$235 million over June 30, 2019 and 14.67% or \$189 million over December 31, 2019.
+Home loan activity was robust, reaching new highs of loans closed in a month due to the refinance activity associated with interest rate reductions.
+The activity is expected to continue into third quarter as our home loan applications continue to grow.
 Deposit growth correlated to a flight to safety as the stock market experienced great volatility.